leeyiw/vnc2rdp/README.md

 ## Build and install

 vnc2rdp use [CMake](http://www.cmake.org/) as it's build system.
 To build vnc2rdp, you need to install CMake first.
-After CMake installed, use those command to generate Makefile:
+After CMake installed, use these commands to generate Makefile:

 ```
 git clone https://github.com/leeyiw/vnc2rdp.git